Code-Institute-Submissions/Dark-Luna/TESTING.md

     - When Add/Edit form is submitted and required fields are correctly filled in form is submitted.
 The instance is added or edited and updated in the database
   - Verdict: Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.

-Validators
+## Validators ##

-HTML
+### HTML ###

 All the HTML files were validated by using online code validator W3C HTML Validation Service.
-Errors found were about IMG 'height, width' attributes missing.
-Wrong code scope by using UL and DIV's, also duplicated ID's were found.
-Code was checked and all errors and warning were corrected, code is valid with no errors and warnings on all pages.
+Errors found were about Jinja templating, sections missing headers and two instances where the aria-controles on the account and workshop buttons had incorrect values.
+All was corrected.

-CSS
+### CSS ###

-All the SCSS and Main.min.css files were validated by using an online code validator W3C CSS Validation Service.
+All the CSS files were validated by using an online code validator W3C CSS Validation Service.
 There were several errors and warnings found.
-There are warnings for color contrast according to the background that can be ignored.
+There are warnings for font-weights not having the right value (450 when 400 was expected).
 Also, there are warnings about -WebKit- as validator is catching it as 'an unknown vendor extension'.

-JavaScript
+### JavaScript ###

-All the JavaScript files were validated by using an online code validator Beautifytools.com.
+All the JavaScript files were validated by using an online code validator JSHint.com.
 Missing semicolons were added at the end of functions.
 'Const' and 'Let' warning can be ignored.
-Validator is showing the message 'is available in ES6 (use 'version: 6') or Mozilla JS extensions (use Moz).' all Const's and Let's will be converted to Var's my browser.
-Code is syntactically valid.
-For more information about Const, Let, and Future JS you can use BabelJS
+Own code is syntactically valid, in the how.js file there were some warnings I tried to fix.
+But this wasnt my own code and trying to fix these warnings, proved to complex at this stage.

-Python
+### Python ###

 All Python files were validated by using an online code validator Pep8.
 File changes were made to make the code PEP8 compliant where possible.

-Debug = True
+## Debug = True ##

 While developing an app, the local debugger: debug=True was on.
 Every time when the application has an error, the debugger was displaying an error message page.
 Thanks to that I could catch all errors and fix them straight away.

-Compatibility and Responsiveness
+## Compatibility and Responsiveness ##

-This website had been being tested during the development in Safari Browser by Web Development Tools.
+This website had been being tested during the development in FireFox. using Web Development Tools.

 Mostly I've used Web Inspector and Responsive Design Mode to preview different webpages across various screen sizes, orientations, and resolutions, as well as custom viewports and user agents.

-It has also been tested on different browsers such as Google Chrome or Mozilla Firefox.
+It has also been tested on different browsers.

-I have used a powerful online screen resizer and responsiveness tester BlueTree Screenfly Strongly recommended for everyone who wants's easily test responsivity
+I have used a powerful online screen resizer and responsiveness tester [BlueTree Screenfly](bluetree.ai/)

-Bugs
-Bugs During Development
+## Bugs ##

+### In development ###

+Name: Add blog post not working

+- Bug description: When adding a blog post from the front end, the add button returns an error ```Reverse for 'blog-post-detail' with arguments '('2', '6')' not found.
+1 pattern(s) tried: ['blog/article/(?P<pk>[0-9]+)$']```
+It did however post the addition.
+It turns out I was only one comma away :)

+- Fix: in models.py ```return reverse('blog-post-detail', args=(str(self.id),))``` added a comma between the closing parenthesis and it worked.

+- Verdict: All good!

+Name: Order comfirmation emails not being printed to the console

+- Bug description: When going through the secure checkout procedure, I discovered that there wasnt any indication that an order comfirmation was send upon successfull checkout.
+Further investigation revealed that there wasnt any data send back from the webhook, at all.
+With the help of Igor from tutor support I discovered that I had a type in my url handling (/webhook instead of /wh).

+- Fix: Fixing that, (and subsequent some additional errors in the field handling between the webhook_handlers and the fields in stripe.js), fix the problem.

+- Unfortunately this did not make it to production.
+The webhook proofed to be very unreliable and was throughing tantrums on and off.
+After more than 10 hours of tutor support, I decided to remove the function as it was not mandatory.

+- Verdict: Removed.

+Name: Grand_total not being showed in order review

+- Bug description: In the order review that is generated after a successfull checkout, the grand_order_total is not displayed.

+- Fix: Forgot to put ```default_app_config = 'checkout.apps.CheckoutConfig'``` in the _init_.py of the checkout app.
+So there was nothing listening to the signals.

+- Verdict: All good!

+Name: Template post mortem for error message

+- Bug description: When an error was made when filling out a form, the error message was not showing.
+I checked and double checked everything and then posted it on slack.
+Thankfully, I was made aware that the correct file format is error.htmL and not error.htm.
+Classic case of fatigue and code blindness.
+Gotta love the slack community!

+- Fix: Put an L in the file format.
+Sometimes it is really that simple.

+- Verdict: All good!

+Name: Sorting of workshop categories not working

+- Bug description: When testing this function, I noticed the whole function did not do anything.
+Oops!

+- Fix: This function needs JavaScript to work.
+So I added the JavaScript, and it worked!

+- Verdict: All good!

+Name: Remove item from bag not working

+- Bug description: When testing this function, I noticed that the button had no function attached

+- Fix: Added the correct class to the button and then it worked.

+- Verdict: All good!